Kanshiroron/docker-dev/README.md

 [Website](https://www.postgresql.org/) - [Base image](https://hub.docker.com/_/postgres/)

 Watch for changes in the `/psql`.
 When a event occurs, it closes all db connections, drops the current database and reload all sources.
-You need to have an `order` file listing and sorting every SQL files that need to be imported (at the root of your binded folder).
+You need to have an `order` file listing and sorting every SQL files that need to be imported (at the root of your binded folder), one file per line.
+This `order` file may referrence another `order` file (the name must be named `order`).

 To run this image: